DevExpress/devextreme-cli/packages/devextreme-schematics/README.md

 **Troubleshooting**

    - Some npm global installs may not link dependencies as expected.
-If you see repeated TypeScript resolution errors, try running the CLI from a project where TypeScript is installed locally.
+If you experience repeated TypeScript resolution errors, try running CLI commands from a project where TypeScript is installed locally.
    - You can also manually link TypeScript to your global node_modules if needed.

 If you continue to see errors, review the warning output for resolution attempts and check your npm/node installation paths.